 But the dirty little secret here is that SQL Server is going to make decisions for you as to how to mash all the data together and return you a result set.

 People love using linked servers.
 Because data can (and does) exist everywhere, users naturally want to write one query that joins as much data as possible with no regard if it is local or remote.
-Even a DBA with many servers to manage will be tempted to build out a series of linked servers in order to capture monitoring details in a central location.
+Even a DBA with many servers to manage will be tempted to build out a series of linked servers to capture monitoring details in a central location.

 There is also the case where data is going to be too big or cumbersome to move around easily.
 In that case you are going to want the query to be executed on the remote server and only return the data that is needed across the network.
 What this means that you should make an effort to help SQL Server make the right choices.